th-we/deskflow-wiki/Raising-Issues.md

 > Many bugs are fixed between releases and yours could be one of them.

 > [!Note]
-> When providing version information use the copy button on the about dialog.
-This will include the version as well as the OS Type OS Version, Processor Architecture, and session type
+> When providing version information always use the copy button on the about dialog.<br/>
+> This will include the version as well as the OS Type OS Version, Processor Architecture, and session type

 If You have Found an issue not fixed by continuous